Thursday, October 10, 2024

 Of the seven men charged, the Grand Jury only returned a true bill of indictment against three of them.
 Only one jury trial was held, and it resulted in the criminal conviction of Alfred Thomas.
 Thomas was sentenced to three months in the county jail.
 However Alfred did not serve his full sentence.
 He was pardoned by the governor on June 23, the month after he was convicted.
 As justification for his decision, the governor explained that the jury had determined that Alfred could only legally vote in Darlington County (where his wife lived), but he had always lived and voted in Chesterfield County.

 One additional charge was filed the next year.
 In the January term of the circuit court, Jack Evans was convicted of illegally voting and sentenced to three months in jail.
-However, he too did not serve he full sentence as he was pardoned by the governor on March 15 (so Evans likely spent approximately two months in jail).
+However, he too did not serve the full sentence as he was pardoned by the governor on March 15 (so Evans likely spent approximately two months in jail).
 The reasons for Evans's pardon are somewhat curious.
 The governor wrote that Evans was "ignorant of the offense he was committing, being used as a tool by others."
 This was a common explanation for misconduct by freedmen, with the "others" typically being white Republican politicians.
 He also stated that the county probate judge and others had recommended the pardon.
 The year 1872 was an election year, and it is unclear whether the judge making the recommendation was the outgoing judge or the incoming judge.
-The incoming judge was W. J. Hanna was leading figure in the county political party.
+The incoming judge was W. J. Hanna, a leading conservative figure within the county.
 The outgoing judge was one "K. Craig."
 I can't find any information about him (even his first name appears to have gone unrecorded), but he also appears to have been a conservative.

 In all, a year of legal proceedings had resulted in two men being imprisoned for a few months.
 No further prosecutions for illegal voting took place.
 My guess is that, after the initial grand jury report, conservative leaders in Chesterfield backed away from further political conflict.
 The month before the grand jury again met (in April), Robert Melton, a Republican official in northwestern Chesterfield, was murdered by Ku Kluxers, who almost certainly had been encouraged by the general anger towards Chesterfield Republicans.
 This act of violence seems to have been a step too far.
 Quite generally, political violence against Republicans had exploded in the South Carolina in the months after the election, and conservatives everywhere realized it needed to be stopped.
 Not only was it provoking a heavy-handed response from the federal government, but it was also empowering violent common criminals who threatened to plunge the state into general chaos.
 Moreover, violence was not needed.
 The Republican Party lost all county elected positions except for the two seats in the state's House of Representatives, and they only held onto them because the Republican-dominated Legislature was willing to overturn the election results and act against the will of Chesterfield voters.
 Republicans' grip on Chesterfield was slipping, and with the county's large white majority, the county was likely to completely slip out of their grasp after the next election.
 There was no need to prosecute a handful of people for illegally voting.
 The next election, held in 1872, demonstrated the truth of this.
 Conservatives spent the county elections.
 For generations, Chesterfield County would be run white conservatives, and Black voters would be almost wholly excluded from political decisions.